A Rough Guide to Croatia : Things to Do in Dubrovnik City.

 But for your urban mountaineering efforts you will arrive at moderately-priced accommodation in plentiful supply.
-We booked at short notice and arrived without arranging a place to stay beforehand.
+We booked a week-long trip at short notice and arrived without arranging a place to stay beforehand.

 We still managed to find somewhere pleasant to stay at a reasonable rate.
 But of course always better to plan ahead and you should have lots on offer.

 In fact many rooms and flats are rented out by locals in their own domestic households which lends a pleasant informality and homeliness to your stay.

 TOP 5 THINGS TO SEE AND DO IN DUBROVNIK

 1. See the historic old town, walk the walls and visit the museums.

 2. Book a stay in Lapad Bay among the hotels, spas and fine restaurants.

 3. Visit nearby Lokrum island or take a boat trip to many other islands.

 4. Ride the cable car up the hills and watch sunset on the Adriatic.

 5. Dance the night away in the thriving nightlife of clubs and discos.